mevdschee/php-crud-api/README.md

 You see that the "belongsTo" relationships are detected and the foreign key value is replaced by the referenced object.
 In case of "hasMany" and "hasAndBelongsToMany" the table name is used a new property on the object.

+NB: You need to create a foreign key constraint for the join to work.

 ### Batch operations

 When you want to create, read, update or delete you may specify multiple primary key values in the URL.